 Consultations can be scheduled Monday through Friday at Smilow Cancer Hospital.
 We are available at any point during your diagnosis or treatment.

-You or a member of your health care team can call (203) 688-2195 to schedule a PACT appointment at a convenient time and location.
+Please speak with your social worker to schedule a PACT appointment at a convenient time and location.

 Some Lessons Learned: